weibeld/kubernetes-resources/README.md

 Some sample Kubernetes resource definitions to get you started quickly for some experimentation in Kubernetes.

-All resource definitions have short URLs that are easy to remember.
+All resource definitions have short URLs that you can type directly on the command line.

 ## Resources

-- Deployment — a Deployment running three NGINX Pods
+- **Deployment** — a Deployment running three NGINX Pods
-- Service — a Service exposing the Pods of the above Deployment
+- **Service** — a Service exposing the Pods of the above Deployment
-- Pod — a Pod running NGINX
+- **Pod** — a Pod running NGINX
-- Jump Pod — a Pod to "exec" into
+- **Jump Pod** — a Pod to "exec" into

 ## URLs